Comment on 'Lie symmetry analysis of the Lundgren-Monin-Novikov equations for multi-point probability density functions of turbulent flow': Violation of causality principle

 For the specific (trivial) structure of \eqref{170831:0853} in view of all higher-order correlations \eqref{170830:2045} this can only be realized by a componentwise, scalar multiplicative transformation rule $\Lambda^\delta_{X_*}$ of the form

-where $\vlambda_{(i)}=\vlambda(\vx_{(i)},t)$ is in general a random field variable,\footnote[3]{If we choose the scaling factor $\lambda_{(i)}^k$ constant (non-random) for all $i$ and $k$, then the proof continues as given in \cite{Frewer14.1, Frewer14.2}.
-The concept of a random dilation as \eqref{170831:1144} and its potential relevance for turbulent scaling was first introduced and discussed in \cite{She15}; see also \cite{She17}.} statistically independent of the velocity field variable $\vU_{(i)}=\vU(\vx_{(i)},t)$, such that
+where $\vlambda_{(i)}=\vlambda(\vx_{(i)},t)$ is in general a continuous random field variable,\footnote[2]{If we choose the scaling factor $\lambda_{(i)}^k$ constant (non-random) for all $i$ and $k$, then the proof continues as given in \cite{Frewer14.1, Frewer14.2}.
+The concept of a random dilation as \eqref{170831:1144} and its potential relevance for turbulent scaling was first introduced and discussed in \cite{She15}; see also \cite{She17}.
+To note is that if $\lambda_{(i)}^k$ in \eqref{170831:1144} is chosen to be random, then it should be a variable that is continuous, and not a discrete one.
+Only a continuous random field $\lambda_{(i)}^k$ that is not too rough, will ensure compatibility of the mapped field $\widetilde{U}^{k}_{(i)}$ \eqref{170831:1144} with the Euler or Navier-Stokes equations, to be at least Hölder continuous.} statistically independent of the velocity field variable $\vU_{(i)}=\vU(\vx_{(i)},t)$, such that

 To note here is the key property of statistical independence for the random scaling factor $\lambda_{(i)}^k$, otherwise we would face different ensemble averaged Navier-Stokes equations for $\L \widetilde{U}^{k}_{(i)}\R$ than for $\L U^{k}_{(i)}\R^*$, which would be in conflict with the equivalence \eqref{170831:1122} and thus of the initial assumption that there exists a cause $\widetilde{U}^{k}_{(i)}$ for the effect $\L U^{k}_{(i)}\R^*$.\footnote[2]{Caution has to be exercised when applying random transformations as \eqref{170831:1144}.
 The randomness of $\lambda_{(i)}^k$ is of a different origin and nature than the randomness of $U_{(i)}^k$.
 Only if the system's field variables (and not the space-time coordinates) get randomly transformed, and only if it occurs statistically independent to the variables it transforms, no peculiar difficulties within a standard statistical analysis of turbulence will arise.
 If however one of these conditions is not met, one has to be aware that the structure of the statistical field equations will be different from the usual textbook equations.
 For more details on such random transformations, see e.g. \cite{Filipiak92,McComb14}, where in particular the peculiarities and difficulties of the random Galilean transformations are discussed, explicitly showing that random transformations are ensemble type of operations and not kinematical operations.}